proyecto26/RestClient/README.md

   FormData = new WWWForm(), //Send files, etc with POST requests SimpleForm = new Dictionary<string, string> {}, //Content-Type: application/x-www-form-urlencoded FormSections = new List<IMultipartFormSection>() {}, //Content-Type: multipart/form-data
-  CertificateHandler = new CustomCertificateHandler(), //Included in the source code of this library UploadHandler = new UploadHandlerRaw(bytes), //Send bytes directly if it's required DownloadHandler = new DownloadHandlerFile(destPah), //Download large files ContentType = "application/json", //JSON is used by default
+  CertificateHandler = new CustomCertificateHandler(), //Create custom certificates UploadHandler = new UploadHandlerRaw(bytes), //Send bytes directly if it's required DownloadHandler = new DownloadHandlerFile(destPah), //Download large files ContentType = "application/json", //JSON is used by default